Matterhorn Advice for Climbers

 Day 5 – Ascent of the Matterhorn

 Leaving the Hornli Hut at just after 4am, we begin our climb.
-The route is extremely long, with continuous scrambling and trickier rock pitches either side of the emergency Solvay Hut, which marks the half way point of the climb.
+The route is long, with continuous scrambling and trickier rock pitches either side of the emergency Solvay Hut, which marks the half way point of the climb.

 Above the Solvay, the route continues up to The Shoulder at 4000m, where a section of fixed ropes are used to overcome the steep step in the ridge above.
 It’s common to put crampons on along this section, in order to climb the snowier terrain and the final Summit Icefield which leads to the Madonna and the summit 40 metres beyond.

-It’s not over yet though, as it’s a long and very careful descent back down to the Hornli Hut, which often takes an hour or so longer than climbing up.
+It’s not over yet though, as it’s a long and careful descent back down to the Hornli Hut, which often takes an hour or so longer than climbing up.

 Day 6 – Reserve Day